 The Pioneer Quilters Guild is a non-profit organization dedicated to the growth and knowledge of quilting techniques, patterns and the history of quilt making.
 We meet monthly, eleven months a year.
 We share ideas, learn from speakers and each other, work on community service projects, enjoy camp, and showcase our work in our annual quilt show.
 We invite you to join us!

 Our Next Meeting: Monday, June 3.
 There will be hospitality and snacks at 6:30 pm; the meeting starts at 7.
-This is our Community Service night.
 Our speaker is Diane Steele, talking about Group Quilts.

 - The list of when members are asked to bring snacks to a meeting is in our “Members Only” section.

 - We now have pictures of most of our members, in our “Members Only” section.
 They are alphabetical by first name to help you find someone you might be looking for.

 - We also have our listing of Guild Mentors in our “Members Only” section.

 - Our membership is capped at 175 but we currently have vacancies and welcome new members.

 - And our Quilt Show application is now an online form.
 Check it out!
 Our quilt show is November 9-10, 2019

 Our Next Board Meeting: Our next Board Meeting will be on Monday, July 29, at 6:30pm.
 All members are invited to attend.
 Please contact President Christine Westbrook to let her know you will be there and to get directions to the meeting location.

 Coffee Klatches: Every Tuesday morning from 8am-9:30am members gather for coffee and fellowship at LaBou restaurant, 6801 Five Star Blvd, Rocklin.
 Come for all or part of the time.